 But the free video blog is very resourceful on its own.
 Dave's video entries are very useful and the bonus of audiovisual approach to learning is refreshing.
 The one thing missing here is news coverage, as Dugdale has no interest in the latest camera developments.
 But he offers:

 - Videos of him at work: learn from action watching a filmmaker's shooting, behind the scenes from projects, and more

 - Experiences and opinions as a learning creative

-If you’d like to learn along a savvy amateur, and you prefer audiovisual content over written articles, then Learning DSLR Video worths your while.back to menu ↑
+If you'd like to learn along with a savvy amateur, and you prefer audiovisual content over written articles, then Learning DSLR Video is worth your while.

 The Beat by PremiumBeat – By the Stock Audio Experts

 This blog is hosted by the stock audio company Premium Beat.
 But don't be fooled by this: The Beat is not just for audio, it covers all aspects of filmmaking, and you'll find top-notch content to develop skills and stay informed.